 Citi was always well-known & admired for the high-quality executives we’ve always had.

-Along that line, we would actively recruit high-performing MBAs from some excellent universities & bring them into the fold.
+Along that line, U.S. Citibanking would actively recruit high-performing MBAs (in the NY metro area) from some excellent universities & business schools and bring them into the fold every year.

-They would go through a formal 12-month rotation program in NY, spending 90 days in each of the following areas: Marketing, Finance, Sales & at times, one other area (Compliance, Loss Prevention, Legal, Service, etc.).
+They would enter a formal 12-month rotation program in NY, spending 90 days in each of the following areas: Marketing, Finance, Sales & at times, one other area (Compliance, Loss Prevention, Legal, Service, etc.).

-Their rotation would then usually culminate in a permanent position in a branch, with the expectations that would assume control within a pretty short timeframe.
+Their rotation would then usually culminate in a permanent position in a branch, with the expectations that they would assume control within a “few years”.

-Because Citi’s Retail Banking Operations were located in San Antonio, TX, it really wasn’t practical for them to do a 3-month rotation with us.
+Because Citi’s Retail Banking Operations (USCC) were located in San Antonio, TX, it really wasn’t practical for them to do a 3-month stint with us.

-Instead, they would come down to the USCC/US Citibanking Center & get the opportunity to learn more about the functions we handled…Customer Service, Investigations, Remote Sales, On-Line Banking, Business Banking Ops, etc..
+Instead, they would come down to the USCC/U.S. Citibanking Center for a week & get the opportunity to learn more about the functions we handled…Customer Service, Investigations, Remote Sales, On-Line Banking, Business Banking Ops, etc..

-The AVP (later, VP) in HR who managed this MBA program was familiar with me from my days back in NY.
+The AVP (later, VP) in HR who managed this MBA program, Angela Carbone, was familiar with me from my days back in NY.
 Instead of requiring a formal schedule & curriculum from us, she simply entrusted these incredible-bright, hungry MBAs to me.

 “You do whatever you want with them that you feel will be most valuable to them going forward.
 I trust you.